This Library briefing paper looks at listed sporting events.Jump to full report >>

-The Broadcasting Act 1996 (as amended) gives the Secretary of State for Digital, Culture, Media and Sport the power to designate key sporting events as "listed events".
+The Broadcasting Act 1996 (as amended) gives the Secretary of State for Digital, Culture, Media and Sport the power to draw up a list of sporting events of national interest.
 This ensures that the broadcast rights to these events must be offered to the main free-to-air terrestrial broadcasters on “fair and reasonable terms”.
-Qualifying broadcasters are not obliged to bid for these rights, so it is possible that on some occasions listed events may not be shown by a qualifying broadcaster.
+The aim is to make sure that the events are made available to all television viewers.

 The current list was compiled in June 1998 and consists of two groups of events.